wp-plugins/helio-now/readme.txt

 Tested up to: 4.1.1
 Stable tag: 0.1

 Helio Now is a Widget which displays information from observatories watched the Sun.
-It displays the latest photo of the sun, made in the observatory, which can be selected in the plugin settings.
+It displays the latest photo of the sun.

 == Description ==